whblondeau/gyre/finding_flotsam.md

 <i>Not in the least, no.</i> Eastwind recalled with a sick sensation what it had been like to take the Crew Oath and to swear by the Shark God.
 Shamed, she let that memory flow to Lasirenn.

 <i>“Arusimaté.
 He and I, we have battled down the centuries.
-We hate one another dearly...
-I understand you couldn’t avoid this.
+We hate one another dearly… I understand you couldn’t avoid this.
 But don’t ever fuck up like this again.”</i>

 Tears streamed down Eastwind’s dark face. <i>Thank you, Lasirenn.
-Never leave you again, me.
-The wild clouds, like brooms and feathers, flared out around the setting sun.</i>
+Never leave you again, me.</i> The wild clouds, like brooms and feathers, flared out around the setting sun.

 “Your hair is so beautiful,” she whispered aloud.

 The next morning, the sailors saw a wonderful and heartening thing.
 A Passage Bird, looking translucent in the predawn air, winged in from astern and perched on the foretop.
 They knew it was their guide to Flotsam.
 						#

-“How many of you are there?” asked Basilika one evening, idly, as _Ragfin_ plunged into the roaring sequence of storms and clear thundering wind that marked the Ring, the outer edge of the Gyre.
+“How many of you are there?” asked Basilika one evening, idly, as _Ragfin_ plunged into the roaring sequence of storms and clear thundering north wind that marked the Ring, the outer edge of the Gyre.
 She and Eastwind were on the stern deck, smoking, for smoking in sick bay was thought to be bad.
 Heavy banks of cloud raced overhead in the darkness, occluding and revealing the stars.
 “I’ve seen Afya and Tryggva.
 Even though Afya hid from me when I Heard your truth.”

 Eastwind shrugged.
 “Few more.
 How many, not even entirely sure, me.
 I’m newest, youngest.
 Was upset when I realized my predecessors don’t tell me everything.
 Secretive, they.”
 Her pipe glowed as she puffed on it.
 “But they made me for a reason.
 Primary, I am, now.”